-Does Montessori Academy Edison Lakes offer tuition scholarship assistance?
+Does Montessori Academy Edison Lakes offer Tuition Assistance?

-Yes. the Academy sets aside a percentage of the budget to offer tuition scholarship assistance to families.
+Yes.
+The Academy sets aside a percentage of the budget to offer Tuition Assistance to families.
 Parents must apply to FACTS Grant & Aid for evaluation of need.
-Montessori Academy gives priority to returning families and awards a percentage of the assistance needed based on the funds available and family qualified need.
-We believe that the tuition is the family's responsibility and we offer assistance so that children can continue their education at the Academy as they move up through the levels.
-Tuition scholarship assistance applications are available through the Finance Director's office.
+Montessori Academy gives priority to returning families and awards a percentage of the Tuition Assistance needed based on the funds available and family qualified need.
+We believe that the tuition is the family's responsibility and we offer Tuition Assistance so that children can continue their education at the Academy as they move up through the levels.
+Tuition Assistance applications are available through the Finance Director's office.